Using Python and wget to Download Web Pages and Files

 Why Wget with Python?

-Python is a general-purpose programming language used in finance, academia, cloud/data engineering, data science, web development, and automation.
+Python is a general-purpose programming language used in finance, academia, cloud/data engineering, data science, web development, and workflow automation.
 Not only is it widely used in a variety of fields and sectors, but it also has a huge community, is the most-searched programming language via Google, and tops the list of most sought-after programming languages in job openings.

 Using Wget, you can easily turn Python scripts into full-fledged web crawling solutions.
 Some interesting use cases are: